dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q05.md

 -   birth month (January through December), and

--   whether they won the tournament that year (yes or no).
+-   whether or not they won the tournament that year (yes or no).

 Assume that birthdays of competitors are evenly distributed throughout the months.